Design Challenge College FAQs

 No. Any financial contribution for materials is purely voluntary.
 It is common for nonprofit agencies to supply items that the team can use to test their device.

-Each agency should follow its own protocol for student supervision.
+Each agency should follow its own protocol for student supervision and visitors.

 Each agency, working with the school, should follow its own protocol for visitors.